Season 9: Good Friday BONUS EPISODE | Experiencing the Stations of the Cross

 - Consider creating a simple “altar” with a cross, a candle you can light before beginning the service, and any other symbol you that might be meaningful to you and your family.

-- If you would like to participate in the prayers and responses, receive a downloadable Order of Service (text only) when you make a donation of any amount.*
+- If you would like to participate in the prayers and responses, receive a downloadable Order of Service (text only) when you purchase from our store.

 - The service will conclude in an open-ended way with the extinguishing of the candle.
 Decide ahead of time who will do this and how your group will conclude.
 For example, you could agree that all will leave silently in order to spend time alone in quiet and even journaling about Jesus has said to them at each station.
 Or it could be that there was one station individuals want to return to and linger with for awhile.